sambauers/tailwindcss-3d/README.md

 Refer to [this list of CSS features on CanIUse.com](https://caniuse.com/?feats=mdn-css_properties_rotate,mdn-css_properties_scale,mdn-css_properties_translate,mdn-css_properties_perspective,mdn-css_properties_perspective-origin,mdn-css_properties_backface-visibility,mdn-css_properties_transform-box,mdn-css_properties_transform-style,transforms2d,transforms3d)

+If you want to support older browsers, you can use `legacy` mode.

 ## Installation

 Install the plugin using npm or your preferred package manager: